saltyshiomix/ark/README.md

 - Environment variables
   - [dotenv](https://github.com/motdotla/dotenv) - Loads environment variables from .env for nodejs projects
   - [dotenv-webpack](https://github.com/mrsteele/dotenv-webpack) - A secure webpack plugin that supports dotenv and other environment variables and only exposes what you choose and use.
+- Database
+  - [PostgreSQL](https://www.postgresql.org) - The World's Most Advanced Open Source Relational Database
+  - [GraphQL](https://github.com/graphql/express-graphql) - Create a GraphQL HTTP server with Express.
 - PostGraphile
+  - [PostGraphile](https://www.graphile.org/postgraphile/usage-library/) - Execute one command (or mount one Node.js middleware) and get an instant high-performance GraphQL API for your PostgreSQL database!
-  - [postgraphile-nest](https://github.com/alex-ald/postgraphile-nest) - A module for Nest that allows you to easily integrate PostGraphile into your application.
+  - [postgraphile-nest](https://github.com/alex-ald/postgraphile-nest) - GraphQL with Postgres with Nest.
+A module for Nest that allows you to easily integrate PostGraphile into your application.
 - WebSockets
   - subscription
 - User authentication